 Summer 2016 - present

-William Poulson’s Tissiack is a stunning depiction Yosemite in the Fall, featuring a view of Half Dome during sunset.
-“Tissiack” is the Ahwahneechee American Indian tribe’s name for Half Dome.
-The mural, which stands over 8’ wide by 14’ tall, was completed in 1989, after two full years of design and construction.
-The mural was created using a traditional method with leaded glass and copperfoil, reinforced with steal, and contains over 2200 pieces of glass that were carefully hand selected by the artist from glass distributers across the United States.
-Tissaik was previously on display in at the Ahwahnee Hotel in Yosemite National Park from 1989, and at the Yosemite Visitors Center in 1990 for the Park’s Centennial Celebration.
+William Poulson’s Tissiack, the Ahwahneechee American Indian tribe’s name for Half Dome, is a stunning depiction of Yosemite National Park in the fall.
+The mural, which stands over 8’ wide by 14’ tall, was completed in 1989 after two full years of design and construction.
+Poulson created the mural with over 2200 pieces of glass following a traditional method utilizing leaded glass and copper foil, with steel reinforcement.
+Tissiack was previously on display in Yosemite at the Ahwahnee Hotel, now The Majestic Yosemite Hotel, and the Yosemite Visitors Center.

 For more information about this exhibit, please contact Elizabeth Salmon at firstname.lastname@example.org.